 Well, now we are going to answer the question: what magnification do you need to see the Moon?

 You know that you can see the largest signs with the naked eye so it would be exciting even with an 8x binocular.
-However, if you are going to be engaged in this business thoroughly, you better get a telescope with an aperture 150 mm or larger and 80x to 200x of magnification.
+However, you better get a telescope with an aperture 150 mm or larger and 80x to 200x of magnification.
 For such models would allow you to catch curious details on the surface.
 So, what telescope is best for viewing the Moon?